 Moving average formula for calculating cost

-Costing methods are very important to nail down because, given the same stock levels and purchase prices, each method can report very different levels of profit and cost of goods sold (COGS).
-We’ve talked about FIFO (First in first out) and LIFO (Last in first out) costing methods before, so it’s now time to discuss a third: the moving average formula.
+The moving average formula is a solid choice for ensuring your costs are always up to date.
+Costing methods are important to nail down because, given the same stock levels and purchase prices, each method can report very different levels of profit and cost of goods sold (COGS).
+We’ve already talked about FIFO (First in first out) and LIFO (Last in first out) costing methods in other articles, so it’s now time to discuss a third option.

-Using a moving average formula will derive a product cost that falls between what FIFO and LIFO would report, which can be very useful if you don’t want to — or it’s simply impossible — to deal with a lot of different costing layers.
+Using a moving average formula will generate a product cost that falls between what FIFO and LIFO would report, which can be very useful if if it isn’t possible or feasible to deal with multiple costing layers.

 You might recall this table for Zealot lens purchase and sales orders, which we used to discuss FIFO and LIFO.
 We tallied the cost of goods sold for 70 units by finding the sum of different costing layers.

 Whichever way you slice it, that’s two costing layers you have to account for when you sell those goods.
-These layers can make it more difficult to calculate profit or COGS, especially when a single order falls across multiple cost layers.
+Multiple cost layers can make it difficult to calculate profit or COGS, especially when a sales order ends up using stock from different purchase orders (with different cost layers).
 The current example is very neat and tidy because the sales orders use up exactly two costing layers.
 However, you can often have sales orders that takes all the Zealot lenses from January, and just three lenses from February.
 That would leave you with a partial cost layer from February that you still need to account for moving forward.

 Moving average formula

 Using a moving average formula saves you from having to track any costing layers at all.
 Instead, you’ll re-calculate the average cost per unit each time you purchase more stock — hence the name “moving average”.
 Here’s those same set of POs for Zealot lenses, with an extra column for unit cost: